 This is a work in progress and is added to regularly.
-Images and videos will be added shortly.
+Images and videos are also included.

 We all spent a lot of time in creating this scheme of work, but we are making it freely available to all, in order to support the teaching of this topic.
 Please make use of it and spread the word to other teachers.
 Any feedback or contributions would be much appreciated!

 Please note: You will need to use your personal, rather than your school’s email address to download these files, as most schools disable the ability to receive items from outside their domain.

 - The Rainforest